 The tabular format and the graphical format are the first in an anticipated set of different presentation formats.
 These other formats may be standardized presentation formats or they may be proprietary presentation formats defined by TTCN-3 users themselves.
-These additional formats are not defined in the present document.
+These additional formats are not defined in this Recommendation.

 TTCN-3 is fully harmonized with ASN.1 which may optionally be used with TTCN-3 modules as an alternative data type and value syntax.
-Use of ASN.1 in TTCN-3 modules is defined in annex E of the present document.
-The approach used to combine ASN.1 and TTCN-3 could be applied to support the use of other type and value systems with TTCN-3.
-However, the details of this are not defined in the present document.
+Use of ASN.1 in TTCN-3 modules is defined in Annex E. The approach used to combine ASN.1 and TTCN-3 could be applied to support the use of other type and value systems with TTCN-3.
+However, the details of this are not defined in this Recommendation

-Figure 1: User's view of the core language and the various presentation formats
+Figure 1/Z.140 - User's view of the core language and the various presentation formats

-The core language is defined by a complete syntax (see annex A) and operational semantics (see annex B).
-It contains minimal static semantics (provided in the body of the present document and in annex A) which do not restrict the use of the language due to some underlying application domain or methodology.
+The core language is defined by a complete syntax (see Annex A) and operational semantics (see Annex B).
+It contains minimal static semantics (provided in the body of this Recommendation and in Annex A) which do not restrict the use of the language due to some underlying application domain or methodology.
 Functionality of previous versions of TTCN, such as test suite indexes, which can be achieved using proprietary tools is not part of TTCN-3.